MicrosoftDocs/ATADocs/ATPDocs/security-assessment-edit-overly-permissive-template.md

 1. Remediate the issue by doing the following:

     - Restrict the template's overly permissive permissions.
-    - Enforce extra mitigations like adding `Manager approval` and signing requirements if possible.
+    - Enforce extra mitigations like adding *Manager approval* and signing requirements if possible.

 Make sure to test your settings in a controlled environment before turning them on in production.

 > [!NOTE]
-> This assessment is updated in near real time.
+> While this assessment is updated in near real time, scores and statuses are updated every 24 hours.
+While the list of affected entities is updated within a few minutes of your implementing the recommendations, the status may still take time until it's marked as **Completed**.
+>
 > The reports show the affected entities from the last 30 days.
 After that time, entities no longer affected will be removed from the exposed entities list.
+>

 ## Next steps